303K/gulp-sync-env/README.md

 #### options.msg
 Type: `String`
-Default: `Hello World`
+Default: `.env-example`

-The message you wish to attach to file.
+The name of the saved file.

 ## License